-So you shopped for gifts weeks early, got them at a bargain and it’s just what your kids/hubby/friend wants.
+So you shopped for Christmas gifts weeks early, got them at a bargain and it’s just what your kids/hubby/friend wants.

-Now, where to keep them?
+Now, where to hide your Christmas Presents?

 I don’t think friends or relatives would be a problem.
 They aren’t always going to be at your home all day, every day.
 And I’m quite sure my hubby (most guys) isn’t the sneaky type.
 But kids.. hunting for presents gets them excited so that’s where your problem lies.
 Some don’t even stop til they find it!
 (I know because I’ve picked on every corner in our house when I was young just to peek on what my parents bought for me and compared it to the other gifts lol )